projectestac/album/README.md

 * [clipboard.js](https://github.com/lgarron/clipboard.js) by Lucas Garron
 * [Material Design Lite](https://www.getmdl.io) by Google

+In browsers that don't currently support the [`<dialog>`](https://developer.mozilla.org/ca/docs/Web/HTML/Element/dialog) HTML element (like Firefox), this polyfill is also used:

+* [dialog-polyfill](https://github.com/GoogleChrome/dialog-polyfill) by The Chromium Authors

 All these components can be obtained with [Bower](http://bower.io/).
 To download its latest releases install Bower on your system and launch `bower update` from the project's root folder.
 Components will then be placed into `/bower_components` and referenced by symbolic links from `/chrome/lib`.

 For more information on how to build Chrome & Chromium extensions, refer to [Chrome Developers'](https://developer.chrome.com/extensions) site.

+For more information on how to build web extensions for Firefox and other browsers, refer to the [WebExtensions page on MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).